-The open enrollment period for healthcare benefits is a specific, limited window each year-typically lasting two to four weeks in the fall-during which employees can enroll in, drop, or change their health insurance and other benefit plans.
+The open enrollment period for healthcare benefits is a specific, limited window each year—typically lasting two to four weeks in the fall, during which employees can enroll in, drop, or change their health insurance and other benefit plans.
 For most employer-sponsored plans, this period runs from November 1st through December 15th, with coverage effective January 1st of the following year.
-However, exact dates vary by employer and plan type, so it's critical to check your company's benefits portal or HR communications for precise deadlines.
-Missing this window usually means you cannot make changes until the next cycle, unless you experience a qualifying life event (like marriage, birth, or job loss) that triggers a special enrollment period.
+But exact dates vary—check your company's benefits portal or HR for precise deadlines.
+Miss it, and you're stuck until next cycle, unless you have a qualifying life event (like marriage, birth, or job loss) that triggers a special enrollment period.

-This data helps you predict next year’s needs.
-For example, if you used preventive care (annual physicals, screenings, vaccines) and saw minimal claims, a plan that rewards preventive behavior-like WellthCare-could deliver more value than a traditional high-deductible plan.
+This data helps predict next year's needs.
+For example, if you used preventive care (annual physicals, screenings, vaccines) and saw minimal claims, a plan that rewards preventive behavior—like WellthCare—could deliver more value than a traditional high-deductible plan.
+WellthCare, the first Health-to-Wealth Benefit System, turns every preventive action into compounding rewards: store dollars today and retirement contributions that grow over time.

 Step 2: Understand Plan Types and New Options

-Healthcare benefits are no longer just a choice between an HMO, PPO, or HDHP.
+Healthcare benefits aren't just HMO, PPO, or HDHP anymore.
 Employers increasingly offer supplemental systems that work alongside your primary medical plan.
 Key options to evaluate:

-If your employer offers WellthCare, it’s a zero-risk add-on that can be used alongside your existing plan.
-Employees earn real, spendable dollars at the WellthCare Store™ and boost their retirement accounts simply by taking preventive health actions-turning everyday choices into long-term wealth.
+If your employer offers WellthCare, it's a zero-risk add-on that works alongside your existing plan.
+Employees earn real, spendable dollars at the WellthCare Store™ and boost their retirement accounts simply by taking preventive health actions—turning everyday choices into long-term wealth.

 Step 3: Calculate Total Cost of Care